cloudflare/cloudflare-docs-engine/src/content/learning/debugging-workers.md

 # Debugging Workers

 Debugging is a critical part of developing a new application — whether running code in the initial stages of development, or trying to understand an issue occurring in production.
-In this article, we will walk you through how to effectively debug your Workeres application, as well as provide some code samples to help you get up and running:
+In this article, we will walk you through how to effectively debug your Workers application, as well as provide some code samples to help you get up and running:

 <YouTube id="8iPmy7ePYDE"/>